AnamAsghr/anamasghar-2k18-CSM-19-/CheatingDeath/readme.md

 ## Data:

 Data is really important as of now and if you have more data of repositries you can make a better contribution to community.
-While analysing Data plays a key role in those analysis of data sets consiting of repositries, so if you have good data set you can reach a good level of consistancy and accuracy.
+While analysing Data plays a key role in those analysis of data sets consisting of repositries, so if you have good data set you can reach a good level of consistancy and accuracy.

 ## Method:
 Method used for this project are really easy and available for everyone the method used in it is called Survival Analysis Method.